srinath1999/Ciphense/Task2/readME.txt

+Imp info:
+	**If the app is run multiple times, then the output shown might be sometimes the previous output, but on refreshing the page the correct output is shown.**

 Folder Overview:
 	Model - Contains model information that is needed face recognition templates - Contains html files for input and output